How important are diseases of cassava?

 Practice Good Farm Sanitation

-Farmers must destroy infected plants after harvest by burning them to reduce the amount of fungal spores and other infective structures that can cause infection in subsequent plants planted on the field.
+Farmers must destroy infected plants after harvest by burning them to reduce the number of fungal spores and other infective structures that can cause infection in subsequent plants planted on the field.

 Destroy Host Range of Causal Organism